seng438-winter-2023/seng438-a2-Racheld3/seng438-a2-team_number.md

     e. a range with negative numbers for both the lower and upper bounds

 8. getUpperBound()
+    a. a range with negative value for lower bound, and a positive value for the upper bound
+    b. a range with negative values for both upper and lower bound
+    c. a range with positive values for both the lower and upper bounds
+    d. a range with negative value for lower bound, and a value of zero for the upper bound
+    e. a range with the lower and upper bounds being the same values

 9. getCentralValue()
     a. a range with positive value for lower bound, and a positive value for upper bound